Casandro/teletext_archive/README.md

 # teletext_archive
 A format to deal with large amounts of teletext data and tools for it.

+# Improved idea:

+Referencing every individual packet is rather wastefull as a reference can easily have 32 bits.
+Since those references take up most of the space of an archive, it seems more efficient to reference whole pages instead.
+This way those 32 bits would not just reference a row (42 octets) but a whole page.
+Since the header row is most likely unique, there is little use in having it referenced.

+# Old idea below:

 # Basic idea:
 Normal teletext dumps in tta or t42 format do not benefit from leaving out redundant information.
 For example a daily dump of a teletext service will store static pages in every dump even if they have not changed.